TulaKaptein/projectIran/PROCESS.md

 ## day 6 (16/1/2019)

-Today I made a line chart, which shows the primary, secondary and tertiary gross enrollment for a country that is clicked.
+Today I made a line chart, which shows the primary, secondary and tertiary gross enrolment for a country that is clicked.
 The line chart also has dots for the exact datapoints, because some data misses a year or two.
-I just haven't been able to update the points yet.
+The points and the lines update when a country is clicked.

 ## day 7 (17/1/2019)

+Today I made a new tip for my donut chart and I started looking for data gaps for the line chart.
+I also added a title that updates when a country is selected.
+I added a legenda to the line chart.
+I also added buttons to change the world map between 'Total Nobel Prizes' and 'Nobel Prizes per Capita'

+Progress: All my graphs are implemented with the correct data.
+The links are also working.
+The tooltips for the world map and the donut chart also work.

+## day 8 (18/1/2019)

 To do:

 - comments toevoegen
-- make tip that works for the donut chart (with updating)
-- make sure the dots in the line chart update too
+- tooltip line implementeren voor de line chart.
+- link toevoegen bij de line chart, die een pie chart update met percentage jongens vs meisjes.
+- scatter plot voor aantal nobel prijzen vs population
+- ideeen zoeken via de voorbeelden gegeven door help@mprog